yasinaydin/kb/me/quotes.md

 > You're looking for three things, generally, in a person: intelligence, energy, and integrity.
 > And if they don't have the last one, don't even bother with the first two.
 > - Warren Buffet

+---

+>If somebody offers you an amazing opportunity but you are not sure you can do it, say yes – then learn how to do it later!”
+> - Richard Branson